JussiSalokanta/Jokes/README.md

 ## General info
-* App to see the vaccination status in finland as final project in mobile development course
+* App to see the vaccination status in finland
+* Made as final project in mobile development course

 ## Features
 ### To-do: